HttpRafa/mcserv/README.md

 # Minecraft Server Installer
-A simple minecraft server installer written in Ruby
+A simple minecraft server installer written in Rust
 > Supports paper and velocity